-Abu Zayd al-Balkhi was a 9th century Muslim polymath, whose writings touched on subjects as varied as geography, medicine, philosophy, theology, politics, poetry, ethics, sociology, grammar, literature and astronomy.
+Abu Zayd al-Balkhi was a 9th century Muslim polymath, whose writings touched on subjects as varied as geography, medicine, philosophy, theology, politics, poetry, ethics, sociology, grammar, literature, and astronomy.

 Born in 849 CE (235 AH) in the Persian village of Shamisitiyan, within the Balkh (from which he gets his name) province, now a part of modern day Afghanistan, he went on to write more than 60 books and manuscripts.

-Of the few aspects of his legacy that have reached us, namely his development of the “Balkhi School” of terrestrial mapping, and his work on the Sustenance of the Soul, both show the intellectual prowess of the scholar.
+Of the few aspects of his legacy that have reached us, namely his development of the “Balkhi School” of terrestrial mapping, and his work on the “Sustenance of the Soul”, both show the intellectual prowess of the scholar.

-Al-Balkhi received his early education from his father and as he grew older, he began studying the scientific and artistic branches of knowledge of the time.
+Al-Balkhi received his early education from his father, and as he grew older, he began studying the scientific and artistic branches of knowledge of the time.

 Sustenance for Bodies and Souls

 It is the second section of this work that is receiving huge interest in the contemporary world for several reasons, primarily due to the work’s insightfulness in the field of psychology.

-If the Nafs (psyche) gets sick, the body may also find no joy in life with development of physical illness
+If the Nafs (psyche) gets sick, the body may also find no joy in life with development of physical illness.

 Normalizing Psychological Illness and Distress

 Even in the most developed (in terms of the material sciences) parts of the world, stigma and shame often accompany psychological illness, aspects of which are still seen as taboo.

-Many parts of the Muslim world contain much more deeply entrenched stigmas and taboos in this realm; psychological illness can also be seen as a shameful thing, brought down upon a family as a punishment for their sins, or resulting from a weakness of faith.
+Many parts of the Muslim world contain much more deeply entrenched stigmas and taboos in this realm; psychological illness can also be seen as a shameful thing, brought down upon a family as a punishment for their sins or resulting from a weakness of faith.

 By normalizing the illness, a client can begin to stop ascribing to themselves labels such as these.
-More than a millennium ago, Al-Balkhi was writing to normalize psychological afflictions to his readers.
+More than a millennium ago, Al-Balkhi was trying to normalize psychological afflictions for his readers.